-Bluetooth® technology is synonymous with audio streaming, it is the go-to wireless connectivity solution for wearables and other connected devices, and it is well regarded as the archetype for global interoperability.
-Now, with the capability to create large-scale device networks via Bluetooth mesh, the Bluetooth community has once again revolutionized the Internet of Things (IoT).
+Bluetooth® technology is well known for audio streaming, it is the go-to wireless connectivity solution for wearables and other connected devices, and it is well regarded as the archetype for global interoperability.
+Now, with the capability to create large-scale device networks via Bluetooth Mesh, the Bluetooth community has once again revolutionized the Internet of Things (IoT).

 In this era of home, building, and industrial automation, the ubiquity and interoperability of Bluetooth technology gives it a significant advantage over similar mesh networking technologies.
 It is also fundamental to the emergence and cultivation of new smart markets.
 “You could have similar systems, but as long as they are proprietary systems then you don’t have market for that,” said Szymon Slupik, president and CTO of Silvair, Inc.

 “The best part of using Bluetooth Mesh is that it guarantees global interoperability.”

 In one year since its release, Bluetooth® Mesh has become the clear choice for large-scale device networks.
 Already, more than 65 products with mesh networking capability have been qualified from leading silicon, stack, component, and end-product vendors.